dionyichia/EyeTracker/docs/dev_manual.md

 # Developer's Manual

-This manual provides essential information for debugging, profiling, and releasing the application.
+This manual provides information for debugging, profiling, releasing and notes for future development.

 ## Quick Reference